smartjourneymining/probabilistic_games/README.md

 The energy bound exepriment for BPIC'17:
 ![Stepwise gas bounds](/out/bpic_17_steps.png)

-The bounded success probability for BPIC'17:
+The bounded success probability for BPIC'17, BPIC'17-1 is in solid lines and BPIC'17-2 in dashed lines:
 ![Bounded success probability](/out/bpic_bounded.png)